livetrails/targetjs/README.md

 3. All-in-One Solution: Offers a unified approach to UI rendering, API integration, state management, event handling, and animation.
 4. Code-Ordered Execution: The execution flow generally follows the order in which the code is written.

+## Targets: The Building Blocks of TargetJS

+Targets provide a unified interface for both variables and methods.
+Each Target comes equipped with a built-in set of capabilities:

+1. State Management: Targets are inherently stateful, enabling implicit state handling across your application.
+2. Iterations: They can iterate towards defined values, making them perfect for creating animations.
+3. Multiple or Conditional Execution: Targets can execute repeatedly or only under specific conditions.
+4. Execution timing: Targets enable fine-grained control over when they execute.
+5. Code-Ordered Execution: Targets execute sequentially and predictably in the order they are written within a JavaScript object, thanks to ES2015's guaranteed property order.

 ## Understanding TargetJS Syntax: Reactive Postfixes

 TargetJS uses the postfixes `$` and `$$` appended to target names for defining reactive behaviors.
 While initially appearing a bit cryptic, this convention provides a compact syntax.